-- Move all clothing out the way.
+- Move all clothing out of the way.
 If you’re in a hotel room, ensure your luggage and belongings are off the floor and away from the walls and furniture.
-We suggest placing all items into a clean bath tub.
+We suggest placing all items into a clean bathtub.

 - You will need a torch and a credit card before you begin your check.

-- Examine the surface of the mattress using the torch, once again looking for excrement and bloodstains, as well as for bed bugs skins that may have been shed and eggs
+- Examine the surface of the mattress using the torch, once again looking for excrement and bloodstains, as well as for bed bug skins that may have been shed, and eggs.

-- Move the bed away from the wall and use the torch to look for fleeing bugs, or stains of excrement or signs of blood spots
+- Move the bed away from the wall and use the torch to look for fleeing bugs, stains of excrement, or signs of blood spots.

-- Bed bugs may also be hiding in the crevices between pieces of wood or in the holes of screws, so ensure you thoroughly examine the underside of the bed frame.
+- Bed bugs may also be hiding in the crevices between pieces of wood, or in the holes of screws, so ensure that you thoroughly examine the underside of the bed frame.

-- Check under picture frame, mirrors and loose wallpaper, as well as in the folds of curtains
+- Check under picture frames, mirrors, and loose wallpaper, as well as in the folds of curtains.